rackersteve/rackspace-how-to/content/cloud-servers/install-wordpress-using-a-managed-database-on-fedora-31.md

 ---
-permalink: install-wordpress-using-a-managed-database-on-fedora-31/
+permalink: install-wordpress-using-a-managed-database-on-fedora-31-and-centos-8/
 audit_date: '2020-07-24'
-title: 'Install WordPress using a managed database on Fedora 31'
+title: 'Install WordPress using a managed database on Fedora and CentOS'
 type: article
 created_date: '2020-07-24'
 created_by: Rackspace Support